inglettronald/dulkirMod-ChatTriggers/README.md

   - Party notifiers for terminal throttling
   - Cleanup for enchant and heart particles
     - Not yet toggleable either, but useful for enchant rune and healer hearts in dungeons.
+  - A couple extra shortcut commands ripped from the code segment from bloom module.

  ## TO-DO:
  - Hide Healer fairy